Hypnos8/deepLearning-pytorch/README.md

   * The data sets consists of a CSV file (containing filenames,cracked, and inactive) and the actual image files
 * The actual ResNet Model is defined in model.py
   * It uses ResBlocks that are defined in ResBlock.py
-* The code for Training/Evaluation data can be found in trainer.py
+* The code for Fitting  the Network can  be found in trainer.py
+  * The Fitting process
+    * Consists of multiple iterations of Training and Validation
+    * stops for after a  predefined number of epochs, or when the early stop criterium is met (that is, the loss wasn't improved over the last N epochs)
+  * Checkpoints are automatically saved when the current loss is better than all previous ones
 * Starting an actual training is done in train.py
   * It uses some helper Methods defined in TrainHeper.py